iamdhruvsaini/fintrack/README.md

 This project implements a backend for a finance dashboard system and is structured to demonstrate:

 - API design and versioned routing
+- Modular architecture in api, controllers, services and repository
 - Data modeling for users, roles, categories, and financial records
 - Business logic for CRUD and dashboard aggregations
-- Backend access control using authentication and role-based authorization
+- Backend access control using authentication and role-based authorization via passport.js and redis making blazing fast
-- Validation and standardized error handling
+- Validation and standardized error handling using middlewares
-- Persistence with PostgreSQL and Sequelize ORM
+- Persistence with PostgreSQL - Neon and Sequelize ORM

 The implementation focuses on correctness, clarity, and maintainability with a layered architecture.

-## Assignment Coverage

 ### 1) User and Role Management